wp-plugins/ix-wemonit/readme.txt

 * CurrentLatency - The current latency of your WeMonit service
 * IP4 Uptime Percent - Your services uptime in %, in the IP4 network
 * IP4 Downtime - The number of downtimes of your service in the IP4 network
-* IP4 Downtime Percent - Your services uptime in %, in the IP4 network
+* IP4 Downtime Percent - Your services downtime in %, in the IP4 network
 * IP6 Uptime Percent - Your services uptime in %, in the IP6 network
 * IP6 Downtime - The number of downtimes of your service in the IP6 network
-* IP6 Downtime Percent - Your services uptime in %, in the IP6 network
+* IP6 Downtime Percent - Your services downtime in %, in the IP6 network

 The graphs are only available with shortcodes and template tags